szabgab/rust.code-maven.com/books/reqwest/src/async-reqwest-get-ip.md

-# Async reqwest - get IP
+# Async reqwest - get IP in a simple JSON structure

 In this example we are going to retrieve some data in JSON format.
 To make this process easy first we are going to retrieve a JSON structure that only has a single key-value pair.
 The IP address of the client.